Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 \subsection{Virtual Constraints}

-The main idea of the algorithm is to define a function that takes the symbolic states $\VCGFullState{A}{}$ and $\VCGFullState{B}{}$ and returns a set of so-called \textit{virtual constraints}.
-The virtual constraints describe the contradictions to virtual bisimulation of the given pair of symbolic states.
-The following example demonstrates the input/output behavior of our algorithm. \begin{example} We reuse the extracts of the VCGs from Example~\ref{ex:virtual_clocks:VCG:observability-of-clk-resets} and apply our algorithm to the initial symbolic states to determine whether they are virtually bisimilar in order $n > 1$.
-This is illustrated on the left-hand side of Figure~\ref{fig:algorithm:initial-example:Illustration}, where the value $n$ is provided to the rectangle with the initial symbolic states.
-In accordance with Definition \ref{def:virtual-clocks:VCG:CheckingForBoundedBisim:BoundedBiSim}, we have to check whether the zones of the initial symbolic states are virtually equivalent (which is indeed the case) and we have to check all outgoing transitions.
-As we are only considering transitions depicted in Figure~\ref{fig:virtual_clocks:VCG:extracts-of-the-vcgs-of-a1-reg-a2-and-a2-reg-a1}, we are focusing on the targets of the $\varepsilon$-transitions and check them for virtual bisimulation in order $n-1$, as illustrated by the rectangle in the centre of Figure~\ref{fig:algorithm:initial-example:Illustration}.
-Since the zones of the symbolic states are virtually equivalent, we have to check two pairs of outgoing transitions.
+To solve the first open question, we use so-called \emph{contradictions}.
+Each contradiction describes a symbolic substate of either $\VCGFullState{A}{}$ or $\VCGFullState{B}{}$, which is not bisimilar to any substate of the other symbolic state.
+If the set of contradictions is empty, the symbolic states are virtually bisimilar. \emph{Virtual constraints} describe the contradictions to virtual bisimulation of the given pair of symbolic states.
+The following example shows the desired input/output behavior of our algorithm. \begin{example} We reuse the extracts of the VCGs from Example~\ref{ex:virtual_clocks:VCG:observability-of-clk-resets} and apply our algorithm to the initial symbolic states to determine whether they are virtually bisimilar in order $n > 1$.
+This is illustrated on the left-hand side of Figure~\ref{fig:algorithm:initial-example:Illustration}, where the value $n$ is provided to the initial symbolic states.
+We have to check whether the zones of the initial symbolic states are virtually equivalent (which is indeed the case) and we have to check all outgoing transitions.
+As we are only considering transitions depicted in Figure~\ref{fig:virtual_clocks:VCG:extracts-of-the-vcgs-of-a1-reg-a2-and-a2-reg-a1}, we focus on the targets of the $\varepsilon$-transitions and check them for virtual bisimulation in order $n-1$, as illustrated by the rectangle in the centre of Figure~\ref{fig:algorithm:initial-example:Illustration}.
+Since the zones of the symbolic states are virtually equivalent, we have to check the outgoing transitions.

 The outgoing $\varepsilon$-transitions (illustrated by the upper rectangle of Figure~\ref{fig:algorithm:initial-example:Illustration}) of the symbolic states are both self-loops.
 Consequently, to check whether virtual bisimulation in order $n-1$ holds for this pair of symbolic states, we have to check whether virtual bisimulation in order $n-2$ holds for the same pair of symbolic states.
 Should a contradiction arise within the subsequent $n-2$ transitions, it will inevitably be found when we check the symbolic states for virtual bisimulation in order $n-1$.
 Therefore, the application of the algorithm may be terminated at this point.